TheBlank63/DSA-Assignment-Repo/README.md

-## DSA-Assignment-Repo
+# DSA-Assignment-Repo
 Group project for the subject Data Structure &amp; Algorithm

-# Scope of the project
+## Scope of the project
-*learn how to use data structures
+* Learn how to use data structures such as Linked Lists.
+* Program is able to add, edit and delete.